 Both of these mid drives have a poor heat-shedding path from the hot stator to the outer aluminum shell, so it is typically better to hot rod them by increasing the volts instead of the “heat producing” amps.
 That being said, the “750W” BBS02 has a better heat-shedding path, and also it starts out with more copper mass in the motor.

-If you add a temperature sensor and follow the rules of wise mid-drive operations, the BBS02 is regularly run at (52V X 20A =) 1100W.
+If you add a temperature sensor and follow the rules of wise mid-drive operations (always shift to the proper gear, don’t start out in high gear), the BBS02 is regularly run at (52V X 20A =) 1100W.
 To be clear, the TSDZ2 is maxed-out at 48V X 18A = 860W (I recommend 52V X 16A, plus a temp sensor).
 If you are one of those people who wants to obey the law, even though you live in a land where the police don’t know how to read a multimeter, I recommend 52V X 14A for a true 750W.
 The fewer amps you use, the cooler it will run.
 If you rarely end up using the highest power settings, you should lower the max amps to reduce the motor heat.

 For people in Europe, part of the appeal is that Tong Sheng actually makes a street-legal 250W drive using the same body, so this tiny 750W motor looks legal.
 Did I mention that it’s tiny?
 I’ve seen coffee cups that were larger (and daddy likes his coffee).